pcrockett/fj-sandbox/README.md

 * Right-click anywhere in the openbox window and use the menu
 * Run `firejail --join=<sandbox-name> <app>` (for example, `firejail --join=personal firefox`)

-Each sandbox has a dedicated home directory found at `~/sandboxes/<sandbox-nam>`.
+Each sandbox has a dedicated home directory found at `~/sandboxes/<sandbox-name>`.
 Moving files between sandboxes is as easy as moving the file from one directory to another.

 Customizing Sandboxes
 ---------------------

 I am pretty new to Firejail, and certainly no Linux expert.
-After creating a new sandbox, you should take a look at the new Firejail profiles at `~/.config/firejail/<sandbox-name>.profile`.
+After creating a new sandbox, you should take a look at the new Firejail profile at `~/.config/firejail/<sandbox-name>.profile`.
 Adjust it to meet your needs.
 If you see any way to improve these default profiles, please send a pull request!

 [1]: https://www.qubes-os.org/
 [2]: install.sh